espocrm/documentation/administration/entity-manager.md

 List of values, with the ability to select multiple values; users can add their own values if options are not specified.

-Recommended to use Multi-Enum instead.
+Recommended to use Multi-Enum instead, since it's more handy than Array.

 ### Attachment Multiple